Kevin4Markey/DEMS/README.md

 In order to build and run the program, you must create a directory - mkdir log

-This will create a directory call log - cd log
+This will create a directory called log - cd log

 This will move you into the log directory